Current opportunities

 Application Process

-Applicants should submit a cover letter and updated CV (including previous teaching evaluations if applicable) by July 12, 2023.
-Letters of recommendation are not required but will be accepted.
-Applications should be sent via email to Asian Institute Manager Nina Boric at nina.boric@utoronto.ca.
-YOU MUST USE THE FOLLOWING FOR YOUR SUBJECT LINE: APPLICATION: COURSE CODE: LAST NAME.
+Applicants should submit a cover letter, C.V., previous teaching evaluations if available, and a list of 2 academic references by June 9, 2025.
+Applications should be sent via email to Asian Institute Program Administrator and Communications Officer, Rebecca Bi at ai.asianstudies@utoronto.ca.
+YOU MUST USE THE FOLLOWING FOR YOUR SUBJECT LINE: TA APPLICATION: COURSE CODE: LAST NAME.
 Please attach your CV and cover letter as PDFs, and label your attachments as follows: Last Name_First Name_Cover; Last Name_First Name_CV.

 The University strives to be an equitable and inclusive community, and proactively seeks to increase diversity among its community members.
 Our values regarding equity and diversity are linked with our unwavering commitment to excellence in the pursuit of our academic mission.
 The University is committed to the principles of the Accessibility for Ontarians with Disabilities Act (AODA).
 As such, we strive to make our recruitment, assessment and selection processes as accessible as possible and provide accommodations as required for applicants with disabilities.
 If you require any accommodations at any point during the application and hiring process, please contact uoft.careers@utoronto.ca.
 During employment, to request accommodation from the University, contact the supervisor or department chair and/or Health & Wellbeing Programs & Services at hwb@utoronto.ca.
 For more information about accommodations at U of T, please visit our Accommodation webpage.